 I’ve also worked off and on as an editor for the close to ten years, and I’ve realized that I absolutely adore working with and supporting authors.
-The Book Haunt, while meant to be a hub for genre fiction’s weirder kids, is also a personal foray into supporting authors, editors, and publishers through book reviews, author interviews, news about upcoming releases, and a handful of other endeavors.
+The Book Haunt, while meant to be a hub for genre fiction’s weirder kids, is also a personal foray into the digital humanities and the impact of stories on our lives, while also supporting authors, editors, and publishers through book reviews, author interviews, and news about upcoming releases.
 It takes a village to make a book, after all, and I’m here to cheer for the village.

 So hi, I’m Laura, and I think books are pretty much the greatest things ever.